sins621/obsidian_notes/Programming/Projects/Book Catalogue/Book Catalog Outline and Research.md

 ## Bugs

 - [ ] Logging in redirects to home instead of the last page accessed.
+## Issues

+1. Multiple Roles is not Implemented Correctly.
+Fundamental Design Flaw in How Records are Updated and Included.
+2. Components That React to User Interaction Should not be Rendered Server Side
 # Research

 Useful links and resources.